Why a Pen Tester Built Breachsense

 Organizations had no visibility into their exposed credentials.
 They’d spend months hardening their infrastructure while attackers could simply log in with credentials leaked from third-party breaches.

 Breachsense was born from a simple observation during pen tests.
 Leaked credentials let us bypass firewalls, WAFs, and login pages.
 The credentials weren’t stolen from our clients directly.
-They came from third-party breaches, infostealer malware, and combo lists traded on criminal forums.
+They came from third-party breaches, infostealer malware, and combo lists traded on hacker forums.

 Rather than waiting for attackers to exploit these credentials, we built Breachsense to detect them first.
 We monitor infostealer logs from malware-infected devices, combo lists from credential stuffing attacks, and third-party data breaches.
-You get real-time alerts when your users’ credentials, session tokens, or data appear on the dark web.
+You get fast alerts when your users’ credentials, session tokens, or data appear on the dark web.

 Our Mission